 - b.
-The Provider will notify the CM within two (2) working days of the following: - i.
-If Participant's condition has changed and the Service Plan/Authorization no longer meets Participant's needs or the Participant no longer appears to need RPC II - ii.
+The Provider will notify the CM within two (2) working days of the following: - If Participant's condition has changed and the Service Plan/Authorization no longer meets Participant's needs or the Participant no longer appears to need - RPC II - ii.
 If Participant is institutionalized, dies or moves out of the service area - iii.
 If Participant no longer wishes to receive RPC II - iv.
 Knowledge of the Participant's Medicaid ineligibility or potential ineligibility - c.
 The Provider will maintain a record keeping system which documents the delivery of services in accordance with the Service Plan.
 The Provider shall not ask the Participant/responsible party to sign any log or task sheet.
 The task sheet must be reviewed, signed, with original signature (signature stamps are not acceptable), and dated every two weeks by the supervisor.
 Task sheets must be filed in the Participant's record within thirty (30) days of service delivery. - d.
-For all instances in which a Participant did not receive an authorized daily service, the Provider must indicate on the Care Call web site the reason why the service was not delivered.
+For all instances in which a Participant did not receive an authorized daily service, the Provider must indicate on the Electronic Visit Verification (EVV) System web site the reason why the service was not delivered.
 The Provider must do this both when the Provider was unable to complete the visit and when the Participant was not available to receive the visit.
 For each week in which there are missed visits, the Provider must indicate the reason on the web site by the close of business the following week. - e.
 Whenever two consecutive attempted or missed visits occur, the local SCDHHS office must be notified.
 An attempted visit is when the aide is unable to provide the assigned tasks because the participant is not at the facility or refuses services.
 A missed visit is when the Provider is unable to provide the authorized service.
-These instances must be documented in the participant record as well as in Care Call. - 5.
-Providers must adhere to all Care Call and Phoenix policies and procedures as indicated in the Phoenix IVR Provider User Guidelines, which can be obtained from the Phoenix Provider portal (https://providers.phoenix.scdhhs.gov) in the Help section.
+These instances must be documented in the participant record as well as in the Electronic Visit Verification (EVV) System. - 6.
+Providers must adhere to all Electronic Visit Verification (EVV) System and Phoenix policies and procedures as indicated in the Phoenix EVV Provider User Guidelines, which can be obtained from the Phoenix Provider portal (https://providers.phoenix.scdhhs.gov) in the Help section.